MagnivOrg/magniv-docs/docs/documentation/index.md

 # Documentation

+All magniv projects need to follow a [file structure](../documentation/file-structure).

-There are two parts to the magniv-core library
+There are two parts to the magniv python library

 * [The task decorator class](../documentation/task-decorator)
 * [The CLI](../documentation/cli)